Preliminary Report — Future of Sport in Canada Commission

 • Vancouver and Victoria, British Columbia: January 27 to 31, 2025

-Please note that the consultations announced by the Commission are not public events.
-Rather, if individuals would like to meet with the Commission during the consultation period, they can click on the link below and indicate in their form that they would like to meet in-person when the Commission is in their city.
-The Commission encourages all interested participants to reach out as early as possible, as availability is limited.
+Please note that the consultations announced by the Commission were not public events.
+Rather, if individuals wanted to meet with the Commission during the consultation period, they could indicate in their form that they wanted to meet in-person when the Commission would be in their city.
+The Commission encouraged all interested participants to reach out as early as possible, as availability was limited.

 Page details